Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Data center failure: Storage replication for disaster recovery

-The primary reason for storage replication is disaster recovery and fulfilling service level agreements (SLA).
+The primary reasons for storage replication are disaster recovery and fulfilling service level agreements (SLA).
 How accurate will your data be when data center services fail from one DC to another?
 The level of data consistency depends on the solution in place and how you replicate your data.
 There are two types of storage replication: synchronous and asynchronous.

 Synchronous has several steps.

 The host writes to the disk, and the disk writes to the other disk in the remote location.
-Only when the other disk says OK will an OK be sent back to the host.
+Only when the other disk says, OK will an OK be returned to the host.
 Synchronous replication guarantees that the data is ideally in sync.
 However, it requires tight timeouts, severely limiting the distance between the two data centers.
-If there are long distances between data centers, you need to implement asynchronous replication.
+You need to implement asynchronous replication if there are long distances between data centers.

 The host writes to the local disk, and the local disk immediately says OK without writing or receiving notifications from the remote disk.
 The local disk sends a written request to the remote disk in the background.
 If you use traditional LUN-based replication between two data centers, most solutions make one of these disks read-only and the other read-write.